 At the time, I was thrilled!
 I was working over 60 hours a week between 2 low-paying jobs, and still barely making ends meet.
 That $5 meant a free meal for me, and was a bit of an unexpected treat.

 But I was little hesitant to accept it.

 Why, you ask?

-I suspect that there was some sort of glitch in their system, because I had recently signed up for the company’s email newsletter.
-My birthday was coming up and I wanted to snag my birthday freebie!
+I suspect that there was some sort of glitch in their system because I had recently signed up for the company’s email newsletter.
+(My birthday was coming up and I wanted to get a coupon for some free food.)
 Otherwise, I have no idea how they would have gotten my mailing address.

 I have, however, complained to companies and asked for a discount or refund a few times in the past.
 But only when service I received was truly awful.

 Like the time I complained to an airline after my flight was double-booked twice, the washroom on the plane was out of service, and they were unable to offer food during the flight due to a catering issue – all on the same trip!
 (I know, I know… complaining about airlines is such a cliche!)
 They did offer me a $50 voucher, which I accepted and then “paid it forward” by giving it to my sister for her to use.

 Nowadays, I’m sure companies get more complaints than ever thanks to the advances in technology.
-It’s so easy for customers to publicly complain – either directly through the company’s website or social media channels, or on review sites.
+It’s so easy for customers to publicly complain through the company’s website or social media channels or on review sites.

-I’m sure that most of these companies offer some sort of discount, freebie, or incentive to many of those customers in order to keep them as customers.
+I’m sure that most of these companies offer some sort of discount, freebie, product samples, or incentive to many of those customers in order to keep their business.